 first of these fancy fountain desserts to win popularity — and retain its popularity — was the banana split.

-Back in 1904, David Strickler, a young soda fountain operator in Latrobe, Pennsylvania, is said to have invented the world's first "banana split" when he placed three scoops of vanilla ice cream on a split banana and garnished it with chocolate syrup, marshmallow topping, chopped nuts, whipped cream, and a red maraschino cherry.
+Back in 1904, David Strickler, a young soda fountain operator in Latrobe, Pennsylvania, is said to have invented the world's first "banana split" recipe when he placed three scoops of vanilla ice cream on a split banana and garnished it with chocolate syrup, marshmallow topping, chopped nuts, whipped cream, and a red maraschino cherry.
 It cost only ten cents and was an instant hit with customers.

 Soon, the word got around and other soda fountain operators began making banana splits, and the novel sundae evolved into its classic formula: